-I was 22 when I created Family Album, the installation a tribute to my family and working class background in the East End* of London.
-At the time of this work a lot had happened and I'd suffered great emotional loses and my art was developing into something new and what felt strange even to me.
+I was 22 when I created Family Album, an autobiographical multi-media installation of works on paper and a written autobiography of my early life.
+The installation was a tribute to my family and working class background in the East End* of London.
+At the time of this work a lot had happened to me and I'd suffered great emotional loses, several miscarriages and my art was developing into something new and what felt strange even to me.
 My foundation was in the classics, the Renaissance, Rubens, Rembrandt.
 My expression was rumbling change, no longer could it be fulfilled within the boundaries of two-dimensions, or paints on my brush, it was leaking into words and a need to be within four walls and not just the edges of a canvas, it was flowing into something larger.

 In Family Album I wanted to share with the viewer the warmth my family gave to me and others who entered my families domain.
 My need in Family Album was to create a room with welcome like my grandmothers kitchen or my mother's shop, a room where someone could stay awhile and reflect, feeling embraced and not rejected.
 My mothers over-played cassette of the Mama's and Papa's 20 greatest hits played at low volume in the background and warm lighting from the standard lamps were provided by each of my family members, it was their lights that lit the room.
 The childhood portraits on each wall were of my grandmother, mother, my sister and myself.
 A large drawing of 'Our Hands Uniting' was suspended from the ceiling above and a funeral drawing on the floor underneath the hanging piece was of a tragic death that had united us women in life.
 An autobiography was placed on the sewing table in the corner of the room where a viewer was welcome to sit and read.